bootchk/nRF5rawProtocol/readme.md

 Get Eclipse plugin for GNU ARM development.  http://gnuarmeclipse.github.io/plugins/install/  (Its slow to resolve, provision.)

-Install a device pack for nRF52  (else in building: "core_cm4.h: No such file or directory" )
+Install a device pack for nRF52

 Per the tutorial, hack Makefile.posix in the NRF SDK (ugh) to point to your local GNU ARM installation.
 For me this just meant:  GNU_INSTALL_ROOT := /usr/bin
 (In other words, Makefile.posix just tells the Makefile how to construct the path to the GNU ARM compiler executable.)